2011 England riots: Operations

-The Metropolitan Police Service launched Operation Withern, an investigation into the events leading up to and during the riots.
-The operation was initially led by Detective Superintendent John Sweeney of the Metropolitan Police Service, with detectives from the Homicide and Serious Crime Command, specialist investigators from the Public Order Branch, and police support staff.
+The Metropolitan Police launched Operation Withern, an investigation into the events leading up to and during the riots.
+The operation was initially led by Detective Superintendent John Sweeney of the Metropolitan Police, with detectives from the Homicide and Serious Crime Command, specialist investigators from the Public Order Branch, and police support staff.
 Detective Superintendent Robin Bhairam, took over the post event investigation, where officers were drawn from all over the MPS, from different business groups, and placed into 10 Investigation Hubs across London.
 The Deputy Assistant Commissioner of the Metropolitan Police, Steve Kavanagh, stated that the number of officers deployed tripled between 6 and 7 August.

 The BBC reported that West Midlands riot police officers were issued with plastic bullets to use against looters, but that none were fired.
 Metropolitan Police deputy assistant commissioner Stephen Kavanagh confirmed that police in London were considering using baton rounds against rioters, not previously used by mainland police in public order operations (though they were first approved for use in England and Wales in 2001).

-The Metropolitan Police Service assigned 450 detectives to hunt for rioters and looters.
+The Metropolitan Police assigned 450 detectives to hunt for rioters and looters.
 The list of photographed looters was made available on their website.
 Assistant Chief Constable Garry Shewan of Greater Manchester Police criticised "unprecedented" criminality.
 On 10 August, he warned: "Hundreds and hundreds of people, we have your image, we have your face, we have your acts of wanton criminality on film."

 Research in Motion (RIM), the maker of the BlackBerry, are reported to have contacted the police to offer help in investigating the use of their system for the organisation of riots.

 According to The Independent, the costs to the Metropolitan Police of policing the disorder and disturbances in London were expected to exceed £34 million.
 This would have been more than their total bill for the policing of all major public disorder events in the year from April 2010 to March 2011.